-Neill Montgomery got his third point of the game before Paddy Deegan got his first point of the game.
-Tadhg De Burca made it 2-26 to 2-23 to Waterford and Austin Gleeson wrapped up an incredible comeback victory for Waterford to give Waterford their 29th score of the game.
+Neill Montgomery got his third point of the game before Paddy Deegan cooly put the ball over the bar.
+Tadhg De Burca made it 2-26 to 2-23 to Waterford and Austin Gleeson wrapped up an incredible comeback victory for Waterford to give the Deise their 29th score of the game.

 Waterford eventually ran out 2-27 to 2-23 victors and will advance to next month’s final.